dainyl/fabric-client-wrapper/DOCUMENTATION.md

 -   `transactionId` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** The id of the transaction
 -   `transactionRequest` **TransactionRequest** an object representing an transaction request
--   `timeoutPeersOpts` **TimeoutPeersOpts** Configuration for waiting on peers for confirmation
-    -   `timeoutPeersOpts.waitPeers` **[Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)&lt;Peer>?** waitPeers - The peers to wait on until the chaincode is instantiated
-    -   `timeoutPeersOpts.waitTimeout` **[number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number)** A number indicating milliseconds to wait on the response before rejecting the promise with a timeout error. (optional, default `60000`)

 Returns **[Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)&lt;TransactionResponse>** A promise containing an object that contains information about the transaction